yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 type 1 will be 3x more likely to be selected as a swap partner than atoms of type 2.
 And *J* atoms of type 3 will be 6.5x more likely to be selected than atoms of type 2.
-If the *rates* keyword is not used,
+If the *rates* keyword is not used, all atom types will be treated with the same probability during selection of swap attempts.

 Restart, fix_modify, output, run start/stop, minimize info